ColinKennedy/rez_developer_packages/rez_docbot/README.rst

 - Needs to be able to support publishing from the current remote URL
  - Imagine someone has a mono-Rez package, as a repository.
-And they want to publish documentation to their gh-pages
+And they want to publish documentation to their own gh-pages

 - Go through the configuration.
 Make sure I'm not being too permissive about the text users may write
 - Add a "create repository" callback.
 So users can insert their own requirements